 - Can I connect objectives to each other, create follow-up tasks, or work on objectives with other people?
 Do you have options for cascading of objectives?

 In short, "no".
 We made a conscious decision here to keep it simple, and not stray into the task-management world.
 We do not have intentions to go down the path of traditional task management at this time, or provide support for cascading objectives.

 It's a slippery slope to start connecting objectives to each other, allowing multiple people work on the same objective, or creating tasks that result out of objectives.
-It sure sounds awesome on paper, but it opens up a huge can of worms, both for us as the developers but also for the end user.
-It just gets complex, and it's not our main objective at Small Improvements.
+It sure sounds awesome on paper, but it opens up a huge can of worms, both for us as a tool but also for the end user.

 - I want to get rid off the sample data, and start fresh.
 How?

 Erasing the sample data is really simple.
 There's a button at the end of the user management screen, which will let you do just that.
 You can access this screen, here.

 - I want to erase all my data (e.g. to start from scratch, or to delete the entire account)